wjdenny/wjdenny.github.io/content/Literature note filenames are BibTex keys.md

 Prefixing literature note filenames with `@` helps group them together in a crowded directory, but also comes in handy when we start to use it with other tools like [Pandoc](https://pandoc.org/) and the [obsidian-pandoc-reference-list](https://github.com/mgmeyers/obsidian-pandoc-reference-list) plugin.

 ## Integration with Pandoc
-Pandoc has a feature called [citeproc](https://pandoc.org/MANUAL.html#citations-in-note-styles) where citations can be written in Markdown and processed into its output.
+Pandoc has a piugin called [citeproc](https://pandoc.org/MANUAL.html#citations-in-note-styles) where citations [can be written in Markdown](https://pandoc.org/MANUAL.html#citation-syntax) and processed into its output.
 Pandoc citekeys are prefixed with a `@` character and match the citekeys used in a [BibTex file](https://www.bibtex.com/g/bibtex-format/).

 The citekeys are built into the document.
 This has additional benefits when used with the [obsidian-pandoc-reference-list](https://github.com/mgmeyers/obsidian-pandoc-reference-list) plugin in Obsidian.
 This allows several ways of using the filename as a Pandoc citation, a link to that literature note, or both.

 For a Pandoc citation without linking, use a single set of square brackets around the prefixed citekey.
 The [obsidian-pandoc-reference-list](https://github.com/mgmeyers/obsidian-pandoc-reference-list) plugin will render these as full reference citations in the sidebar and an in-line citation.
 Pandoc will render them as both an in-line citation and an entry in the references section.

-[[[@2012denny&kelley_plagiarism]
+[@2012denny&kelley_plagiarism]
 (Denny & Kelley, 2012)

-[[@2012denny&kelley_plagiarism
+Denny & Kelley [-@2012denny&kelley_plagiarism]
 Denny & Kelley (2012)

 These citekeys (at least in their parenthetical format) can be used as links to that literature note within Obsidian as well.